zwicker-group/py-pde/docs/source/getting_started.rst

 .. code-block:: bash

     conda install -c conda-forge py-pde

-This installation includes all required dependencies to have all features of `py-pde`.
+This installation includes many dependencies to have most features of `py-pde`.

 Install from source